-Scottish Government budget to be published
+Scottish Government Budget to be published

 Shona Robison will address MSPs on Tuesday at Holyrood against the backdrop of a £1.5 billion black hole in the country’s finances.

-Ms Robison – who also sits as the country’s Finance Secretary – said at the weekend her budget would seek to protect people and public services despite the difficult financial situation.
+Ms Robison – who also sits as the country’s Finance Secretary – said at the weekend her Budget will seek to protect people and public services despite the difficult financial situation.

 During a visit to RAF Lossiemouth in Moray on Monday, Prime Minister Rishi Sunak said it would be “very disappointing” if the Scottish Government chose to increase the tax divergence with the rest of the UK.

-“Ultimately, it’s the Scottish Government that are responsible for their own finances – it’s already the highest-taxed part of the UK and obviously it would be very disappointing to see that tax burden continue to rise in Scotland,” he told journalists.
+He told journalists: “Ultimately, it’s the Scottish Government that are responsible for their own finances – it’s already the highest-taxed part of the UK and obviously it would be very disappointing to see that tax burden continue to rise in Scotland.”

-Reports in recent weeks suggest the Deputy First Minister is due to announce a new tax band for higher earners – something First Minister Humza Yousaf said during the SNP leadership election he would be open to exploring.
+Reports in recent weeks have suggested Ms Robison is to announce a new tax band for higher earners – something First Minister Humza Yousaf said during the SNP leadership election he would be open to exploring.

 Business leaders and opposition politicians, however, have warned against the move.